Reviews You Can Rely On

 Slow Impact Test Results

-The graph below illustrates the slow impact data collected from lab tests comparing the Ambush helmet to the top-performing Lazer Coyote Kineticore.
+The graph below illustrates the slow impact data collected from lab tests comparing the Ambush 2 to the top-performing model.
 A higher curve indicates poorer protection for the dummy head in this evaluation.
-The Ambush performed well, but not quite as well as the Coyote.
+The Ambush performed well, but not quite as well as the best.

 Fast Impact Test Results

-The Ambush scored the highest in our fast impact test which was defined as dropping a dummy head, with the helmet attached, from 2.3 meters.
-Below you can see how it compares to the middle-of-the-road POC Kortal Race and our lowest-scoring Smith Forefront 2.
+The Ambush scored the highest in our fast impact test, which was defined as dropping a dummy head, with the helmet attached, from a set height for every helmet.

 specialized ambush 2 - the ambush 2 handled our drop tests very well, coming in towards the...